Reflections of TBEX 2012: Keystone Took My Breath Away

 As a result of what I learned, you’ll be seeing minor adjustments to this blog over the next several months.
 Behind the scenes, I’ll be focusing on working smarter, or as a friend says, “shedding what drains me.”

 TBEX’s speaker lineup was a who’s who in the blogger community with familiar and fresh faces.
 The opens in a new windowCanadian Tourism Commission hosted breakfast Saturday morning and brought along a special guest, opens in a new windowNadia G. of the Bitchin’ Kitchen (a show on the Cooking Channel).
 Nadia G. is a rock star in and out of the kitchen and she shared some her secrets of social media success.

 Couple of the sessions which really stood out were in the Business of Travel Blogging category.
-I picked up great legal tips from Matt Stabile (find his presentation on TheExpeditioner.com) and Ross Borden of the Matador Network gave me a new perspective on this blog’s future during his “From Hobby to Small Business to Funding” presentation.
+I picked up great legal tips from Matt Stabile (find his presentation on opens in a new windowTheExpeditioner.com)opens PDF file and Ross Borden of the opens in a new windowMatador Network gave me a new perspective on this blog’s future during his “From Hobby to Small Business to Funding” presentation.

 Shout Out to Cottonelle!

 Most exciting was the opening keynote by opens in a new windowC.C.
 Chapman – a dad, content creator, thought leader and storyteller.
 He spoke about the importance of creating an emotional response when creating and connecting with your audience and used Cottonelle’s TBEX sponsorship in the bathrooms and the #NameIt contest they were hosting as an example.
 He referred to it as “genius” and “perfect”.